kaze-no-manga/models/README.md

 # @kaze/models

-> Shared TypeScript types, Zod schemas, and GraphQL definitions for Kaze no Manga
+> Shared TypeScript types and GraphQL definitions for Kaze no Manga

 ## Overview

-This package contains all shared data models, type definitions, validation schemas, and GraphQL types used across the Kaze no Manga ecosystem.
+This package contains all shared data models, type definitions, and GraphQL types used across the Kaze no Manga ecosystem.

 ## Features

-- 📘 **TypeScript Interfaces**: Strongly-typed data models
+- 📘 **TypeScript Interfaces**: Strongly-typed data models generated from GraphQL
-- ✅ **Zod Schemas**: Runtime validation and type inference
-- 🔷 **GraphQL Types**: Generated from SDL schemas
+- 🔷 **GraphQL Types**: Complete schema definitions
 - 🔄 **Type Safety**: End-to-end type safety across all services

 ## Installation